Sustainability

-Channel Infrastructure has undergone a transformational change, and it is firmly focused on the role that it can play to facilitate New Zealand’s transition to a lower carbon economy.
-Channel has made significant progress on ensuring the resilience of our infrastructure to ensure a reliable and secure supply of transport fuels for all New Zealanders.
+Channel Infrastructure is firmly focused on the role that it can play to facilitate New Zealand’s transition to a lower carbon economy, while continuing to underpin resilience in New Zealand’s energy supply chain.

-We are on target to achieve our goal of Net Zero Scope 1 and 2 emissions by 2030.
+We are on target to achieve our goal of Net Zero Scope 1 and 2 emissions by 2030, a target we set ourselves in 2022.
 This means we have gone from being one of the largest emissions intensive businesses listed on the New Zealand Stock Exchange to accounting for less than 0.1% of Scope 1 and 2 emissions.
 We continue to prioritise efforts to reduce our emissions and have entered into a long-term contract for the supply of renewable electricity.
+In 2024, for the first time, we also undertook to report on our company scope 3 emissions – you can read all about this in our latest sustainability report.

-The decarbonisation of the New Zealand fuels supply chain presents an exciting longer-term opportunity for Channel Infrastructure under a range of climate change scenarios.
+The decarbonisation of the New Zealand fuels supply chain presents a long-term opportunity for Channel Infrastructure, and we have a vision to make the most of these opportunities through the Marsden Point Energy Precinct.

 Renewable electricity supply at Marsden Point